 Can You Make a Protein Shake the Night Before?

-You can’t go wrong with adding a shake into your fitness routine because the amino acids promote muscle protein synthesis, and many body functions are dependent on them .
+According to research published in the National Library of Medicine, adding a shake to your fitness routine promotes muscle protein synthesis because of the presence of amino acids and other body functions dependent on them .

 I’ve outlined the methods to make and store protein drinks in advance with no negative effects on nutrients or flavor, so let’s take a closer look.